 Joining Haemochromatosis Australia

 By joining Haemochromatosis Australia you will join others with haemochromatosis helping us carry on our vital work.
-We will send you our Members’ Information Kit with a copy of our book ‘A Practical Guide to Haemochromatosis’, a Venesection Record Book and other information resources.
+We will send you our Members’ Information Kit with a copy of our booklet Haemochromatosis Your Questions Answered, a Venesection Record Book and other information resources.
 Each quarter we will email or post to you our quarterly newsletter with helpful information and news about our members and activities.
 Knowledge is vital to managing your condition.
 It helps you understand the disorder and empowers you to talk with your doctor.
 Discovering you or a loved one has a strange and potentially dangerous genetic disorder can be confronting – even frightening.
 It is OK to feel some anger, pain, even grief.
 We are there to provide support and advice.
 Where possible we will organise local meetings and information sessions where you can meet others in the same position and share experiences and support.
 By joining us, you will also be helping us raise awareness of this condition and improve early diagnosis and treatment.
 Joining Haemochromatosis Australia costs $40 per year ($25 for concession card holders).
 Our group relies on membership subscriptions and donations to maintain our services and work towards our Vision.
-You can join Haemochromatosis Australia or make a gift to help us carry out our work on the Join or donate page of this website.

 Our Management Committee

-Di became a Volunteer Advocate in September 2014 and was elected president in August 2016.
-After 20 years as an educator/researcher in ESL/Literacy she moved from the public sector into the pharmaceutical industry as a training manager in manufacturing operations and quality assurance.
-Di retired after 20 years in the pharma industry where for the last 10 years she had been actively involved in the implementation of global standards across healthcare supply chain and procurement.
+Di became a Volunteer Advocate in September 2014 and was elected president in August 2016, bringing public and private sector management experience from the fields of education and business.
+Before retiring she worked for 20 years in the pharmaceutical industry in operations and supply chain management.
+Di was recently awarded a DBA for her research on Health Consumer Organisations.
 Di lives in Bundeena, a small community on the edge of the Royal National Park south of Sydney.

 Tony Moorhead, Secretary